 Maja Daruwala, a barrister by training, has been working to advocate for rights and social justice for over 35 years.
 She was Director of the Commonwealth Human Rights Initiative (CHRI), an international non-governmental organisation headquartered in New Delhi with offices in London, UK and Accra, Ghana, for 20 years until September 2016.
 During her time at CHRI, she built the organisation into a strong advocate for access to justice, specialising in police and prison reform and the public right to access information.
 Maja is also a consultant to Tata Trusts and anchors its India Justice Reports.

-Mariam Faruqi leads iProbono programs across five countries.
-Before joining the Leadership Team as South Asia Regional Director in 2016, she worked as a human rights lawyer in England where she qualified as a solicitor.
+Mariam Faruqi, iProbono’s Managing Director, leads iProbono programs across six countries.
+Before joining the Leadership Team in 2016, she worked as a human rights lawyer in England where she qualified as a solicitor.
 With a particular expertise in legal systems in South Asia, Mariam has also worked in India and Pakistan on social justice projects.
 She holds an LLM with Distinction and BA (Hons) in Social Anthropology from the School of Oriental & African Studies, University of London, and previously read Sanskrit at Oxford University.
 She was the rapporteur with the National Commission on Forced Marriage in the UK and is a Trustee at Reunite, the international centre for child abduction and Director with the Grand Trunk Road Company, a space for arts and justice in South Asia.

 Shantum Seth is an ordained Dharmacharya (Dharma Teacher) in the Buddhist Mindfulness lineage of the Zen Master Thich Nhat Hanh, and teaches in India and across the world.
 He has been leading pilgrimages ‘In the Footsteps of the Buddha' and other multi-faith, educational, cultural, spiritual and transformative journeys across diverse regions of India and Asia since 1988.
 He is actively involved in educational, social and ecological programmes.
 This is pioneered by the non-profit trust, Ahimsa, of which he is a co-founder.
 He has been a Senior Advisor to the World Bank and has advised the Ministry of Culture and the Ministry of Tourism, Government of India on Buddhism and Pilgrimage Tourism.
 He worked in the corporate sector and later in social advocacy and development.
 He is considered the foremost guiding teacher to the sites associated with the Buddha and has trained tour guides for UNESCO and the Government of India while also being accredited as an official guide with them.